NeoFreeBird/.github/profile/README.md

 *We freed the bird.*

-**NeoFreeBird** is an tweaked Twitter app for iOS that reverts rebranding, removes ads and other annoyances, restores old features, and much much more.
+**NeoFreeBird** is a tweaked Twitter app for iOS that reverts rebranding, removes ads and other annoyances, restores old features, and much, much more.

 ---